Top 10 Best Minnesota Twins Players of All Time

 2 Harmon Killebrew

-Before the Twins glory days of 1987 and 1991, there was him and with great reason.
-1969 American league MVP, 13 times he was an American League All-Star, a member of the Minnesota Twins Hall of Fame, 6 time American League home run leader (1959, 1962-64, 1967 and 1969), led the Twins to the 1965 World Series, 3 time American League RBI leader (1962, 1969 and 1971), hit the longest home run in Minnesota's Metroploitan Stadium (520 feet) and Baltimore's Memorial Stadium (470 feet). hit 573 home runs, the most by any player born in Idaho, and yes he's a member of the Baseball Hall of Fame since 1984.
-No.3 is retired by the Twins.
+Before the Twins' glory days of 1987 and 1991, there was Harmon Killebrew, and with great reason.
+He was the 1969 American League MVP, a 13-time American League All-Star, a member of the Minnesota Twins Hall of Fame, a six-time American League home run leader (1959, 1962-64, 1967, and 1969), and led the Twins to the 1965 World Series.
+He was a three-time American League RBI leader (1962, 1969, and 1971), hit the longest home run in Minnesota's Metropolitan Stadium (520 feet) and Baltimore's Memorial Stadium (470 feet), and hit 573 home runs, the most by any player born in Idaho.
+He has been a member of the Baseball Hall of Fame since 1984.
+No. 3 is retired by the Twins.

 3 Rod Carew